-The applicant must be a non-entitlement Unit of General Local Government (UGLG), or a region comprised of a minimum of three counties.
+The applicant must be a non-entitlement Unit of General Local Government (UGLG), or a region compromised of a minimum of three counties or a have a population greater than 100,000 persons.
 A single UGLG as the lead for a region or individual unit must be an applicant even if a private company or community development organization (CDO) will be the principal beneficiary.
-A list of Wisconsin's entitlement communities can be found at the Bureau of Community Development- Economic Development section on the Division of Energy, Housing and Community Resources website at https://energyandhousing.wi.gov.
+A list of Wisconsin's entitlement communities can be found at the Bureau of Community Development- Economic Development section on the Division of Energy, Housing and Community Resources website at https://energyandhousing.wi.gov/Pages/Home.aspx.
 This application does not affect the UGLG's ability to apply for other CDBG projects during the program year.
 For a regional application, each county must have adopted a resolution indicating the lead County for application, grant administration, and reporting requirements.
-Should the applicant agency or partnership dissolve or award funds or proceeds, any assets that were originally awarded by the CDBG-READI program shall be remitted to the State of Wisconsin.
+Should the applicant agency dissolve, any assets that were originally awarded by the CDBG-READI program shall be remitted to the State of Wisconsin.